SophieCurinier/DailyCodingProblem/README.md

 - **Prob 140 :** List of integer with only 2 element once
 - **Prob 144 :** Partition a list of integer in 3 parts
 - **Prob 151 :** Change color of an pixel and all its neighbor
+- **Prob 228 :** Arranges integers of a list to form the largest possible integer

 ## Hard
 - **Prob 150 :** Find k nearest point